If you’re trying to grow on YouTube, the first thing you need to know is how to use YouTube Studio.

 Layout and Main Sections

-- Dashboard: Quick stats and latest updates
+- Dashboard: Quick stats and video performance metrics in your creator dashboard

 - Content: List of all your videos, shorts, live streams, playlists, posts, and promotions